 Now it’s time for a good winter jacket to round out your layers.
 This is a great one made by North Face.
 It is good for mobility.

-It’s a soft shell design, but boasts the PrimaLoft Eco Insulation.
-This PrimaLoft Eco Insulation provides lightweight performance to keep the heat inside while blocking the weather from penetrating.
-The Apex Universal fabric is great at resisting the wind while still maintaining lots of breathability and water resistance.
-It’s a four-way stretch fabric so it won’t constrict your mobility when you’re on the mountain.
+It’s a softshell design but boasts the PrimaLoft Eco Insulation.
+This PrimaLoft Eco Insulation provides the lightweight performance to keep the heat inside while blocking the weather from penetrating.
+The Apex Universal fabric is great for resisting the wind while still maintaining breathability and water resistance.
+It’s a four-way stretch fabric, so it won’t constrict your mobility when you’re on the mountain.
 When the weather really starts to turn, you can pop up the insulated hood to block the wind and snow.
-If it’s too warm you can remove the hood altogether.
+If it’s too warm, you can remove the hood altogether.
 You’ll have two hand pockets and two chest pockets for storage.

-A good pair of spikes for your boots are a must when you are out on an icy mountain or lake.
-Kahtoola makes a great set of removable spikes for you boots.
+A good pair of spikes for your boots is a must when you are out on an icy mountain or lake.
+Kahtoola makes a great set of removable spikes for your boots.
 I always have mine with me on any winter hike.

-Kahtoola’s MICROspikes are a pocket-sized traction system that allow anyone, of any age, to get out and safely enjoy winter.
+Kahtoola’s MICROspikes are a pocket-sized traction system that allows anyone of any age to get out and safely enjoy winter.
 These slip-on spikes dig into all types of terrain — ice, packed snow, wet rocks, concrete, and scree.
 Extremely durable, they attach securely to your footwear and require no special buckles or straps.

 Snowshoeing is another great way to hit the trail when there is too much snow to winter hike.
-Wearing snow shoes allows you to stay on top of the snow with out sinking all the way down into it.
+Wearing snowshoes allows you to stay on top of the snow without sinking all the way into it.
 Depending on the amount of snow, it can be a really great workout.
 It is a lot harder than hiking.
 Don’t expect to cover as much ground as on a hike.